Four Services that Make a Great Web Design AgencyNovember 4, 2022

 2. Transparency in AI Usage

 Be open about when and how you’re using AI.
-As you learn more about AI tools, update your policies and keep your team and clients in the loop.
+As you add more AI tools to your tech stack, update your policies and keep your team and clients in the loop.
 This transparency fosters trust and confidence, both internally and externally.

 As the capabilities of generative AI tools advance, it’s going to become much more difficult to discern human-generated content from AI-generated content.
 Customers have a vested interest in understanding how the companies they’re working with are using these tools.
 For example, we still want our clients to know that a real person is dealing with their customer support requests.
 The form your disclosure policy will take largely depends on the nature of your business, but we believe that the default position should be to disclose all AI usage that isn’t strictly internal-use-only.